 Brief History of IARP

 The Association was admitted in May 1970 as an Associate Society of the International Radiation Protection Association (IRPA).
 To strengthen the countrywide spread of knowledge in the field of radiation protection, Association has started many new chapters.
-The first one is New Delhi chapter functioning both at New Delhi and Jodhpur since January 1976.
-Other chapters now functioning are at Kanpur, Tarapur and Kalpakkam.
+One chapter currently functioning is at Kalpakkam.